brianfrancis/GettingAndCleaningDataCourseProject/README.md

 3. Download run_analysis.R to your working directory from https://github.com/brianfrancis/GettingAndCleaningDataCourseProject

-4. In R run: source("run_analysis.R");
+4. In R run: 'source("run_analysis.R");'

-5. In R run: run_analysis();
+5. In R run: 'run_analysis();'

-This will produce the tab delimieted tidy data set as the file tidy.txt in the working directory.
+This will produce the tab delimited tidy data set as the file tidy.txt in the working directory.